revel/revel.github.io/manual/database.md

     - Config
 ---

 Revel does not come *configured* with a database or ORM interface.
-Its up to the developer what to use and how to use.
+There are modules like [GORM](https://github.com/revel/modules/tree/master/gorm) that can be used to provide this functionality.
+But ultimately it's up to the developer what to use and how to use.

 - The [booking sample application](/examples/booking.html) has an example [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) using [GORP](https://github.com/go-gorp/gorp).